AlexB7/uIecSwitch128/README.md

 	sp65 -v -r icon-program.pcx -c geos-icon -w icon-program.bin,format=bin

-The following will compile, resulting in a regular program file which can then be converted using Convert in GEOS.
+The following will compile, resulting in a program file which can then be converted using Convert in GEOS or copied directly using DirMaster.
+See the Installation section.

 	ca65 -t geos-cbm uIecSwitch128S.s
 	grc65 -t geos-cbm uIecSwitchG.grc